Creating a new payment form

 - Never – Credit cards are never kept on file.
 This option is selected by default.

 Map Billing Fields (Stripe/Square only)

 Mapping your form’s billing fields (including Name, Address, Phone, and Email) helps verify a customer’s information when you collect payment.
 This information will be included on the form confirmation and email receipt (if email notifications are enabled).
-It will also be sent to Stripe/Square as part of each payment.

 Each option requires a matching field type: Name will require a matching Name field, Address will require a matching Address field, etc. Select the name of your matching fields from each drop down.
 We recommend that you make these fields required so you aren’t missing any critical information.
 Additionally, you must select an email address field to save customer card information in Stripe/Square.

 You can configure Stripe to decline charges that fail zip code verification to further reduce fraudulent credit card charges.

 When processing payments through Square, you need to map both the customer email address field and the shipping/billing address field in your payment settings in order to be eligible for chargeback protection.

 Stripe only: Stripe fees are 2.9% + $0.30 for each transaction in USD.
 For Stripe users on our Individual and Pro plans, there is also a Cognito Forms fee of 1%.
 Refer to our location settings help content for more information on other currency fees.
 Check this box if you’d like to pass these fees onto your customers, instead of having them subtracted from the original total.
 You can set a custom label for these fees, or leave the default label of Processing Fees.

 Check this box if you’d like to show the subtotal and any applicable fees at the bottom of your form.
 This option is selected by default.